microsoft/nni/docs/en_US/TrainingService/PaiMode.md

   passWord: your_pai_password
   host: 10.1.1.1
 ```
-For AAD authorization, the `paiConfig` schema is:
+For pai token authorization, the `paiConfig` schema is:
 ```
 paiConfig:
   userName: your_pai_nni_user
-  token: your_aad_token
+  token: your_pai_token
   host: 10.1.1.1
 ```